 About Zara Merali

-Zara is a Senior Associate in our Dispute Resolution team and is based in the UAE.
+Zara is Counsel in our Dispute Resolution team and is based in the UAE.
 She has practised with top firms in Toronto, London and Kuwait before moving to Dubai.

 - *Advising an Omani based shareholder into the approximately USD 62m fraud investigation and asset tracing of a perfume business in the UAE, involving assets in Iran, the Isle of Man, Cyprus, the UAE, and the United Kingdom and advising on strategic advice for third party funding and DIFC-LCIA arbitrations seated in Dubai.